 – what happens if the director becomes seriously ill.

-– key as a director will be privy to the most sensitive corporate information.
+– a carefully drafted confidentiality clause is key as a director will be privy to the most sensitive corporate information.

-– to prevent the director from attempting to take clients or know how directly to a competitor or attempt to poach other staff.
+– the director service contract should prevent the director from attempting to take clients or know how directly to a competitor or attempt to poach other staff.

 – making it clear that intellectual property is the property of the company not the director.